ttakahashi21/website/content/en/blog/_posts/2022-12-6-cross-namespace-data-sources-alpha.md

 Please get involved by joining the Kubernetes SIG Storage to help us enhance this feature.
 There are a lot of good ideas already and we'd be thrilled to have more!

+## Acknowledgment

+It takes a wonderful group to make wonderful software.
+Thanks are due to everyone who has contributed to the CrossNamespaceVolumeDataSouce feature, especially (in alphabetical order) Tim Hockin, Masaki Kimura, Michelle Au and Xing Yang.
+It’s been a joy to work with y’all on this.